Tyil/website/_tutorials/install-funtoo.md

 device.

 ### First boot configurations
+After your system has succesfully booted, login as root using the password you set using `passwd` before rebooting.

 #### ZFS
 Now you can finally setup the ZFS partition.
 Issue the following commands to create a pool and a subvolume for `/home`: